JonathanAtCenterEdge/update-deployment-yaml/README.md

       image: traefik/whoami:v1.9 # new image version
       container: whoami-container # the container in the deployment matching via name property
       deployment: ./deployment.yaml # the deployment file, usually this has already been baked by kustomize
-      env: TEXT_RESPONSE=test # a list of environment variables to replace, comma seperated and optionally multieline
+      env: TEXT_RESPONSE=test # a list of environment variables to replace, comma seperated and optionally multiline

       indention: 1 # optional configureation of the yq indention switch
       diff-lines: 3 # optionally configure the diff command context lines